 - The number of hours required to complete the pentest

-- Click Submit 1-click application for the pentest you want to apply to.
+- Click the Submit 1-click application to apply for the pentest.

 - (Optional) Click the button again to revoke your application.